7. RESOURCE REVOCATION AND RETURN

 o Organizations that have disappeared or fail to respond.

 When the violation has been caused by a third party, without the knowledge of the organization receiving the resources, and if it is evident that there is no collusion or negligence on the part of said organization, the revocation process will not be initiated.

 To ensure the efficient utilization of regional resources, LACNIC will verify that the organizations receiving resources are using such resources correctly.
 This will be done automatically whenever possible and more exhaustively when there is evidence to suggest that certain resources are not being used properly.

 Once the evidence has been detected and confirmed, the resource recovery process will include the following steps:

-- LACNIC shall attempt to contact the organization and rectify the situation.
+- a) LACNIC shall attempt to contact the organization and rectify the situation.

 During this period, the organization may rectify the situation with LACNIC.

-- All other provisions specified in the Registration Services Agreement and Bylaws shall apply.
+- e) All other provisions specified in the Registration Services Agreement and Bylaws shall apply.